Whiplash injury claims

 Grade II or Moderate whiplash – Symptoms may include moderate neck pain and stiffness, headaches, and muscle spasms.
 There is likely to be some tissue damage and recovery may end up taking anywhere from a few weeks to a couple of months.

-Grade III or Severe whiplash injury –Several symptoms may be present including those described in mild and moderate whiplash injury.
+Grade III or Severe whiplash injury – Several symptoms may be present including those described in mild and moderate injury.
 Neurological symptoms such as numbness or tingling in the arms or hands may also be present.
 There is likely to be significant tissue damage and recovery may take several months or even longer.

 0333 200 5926